What foods help prevent a severe course of COVID? | DW | 15.06.2021

 The researchers screened participants for substantial exposure to COVID-19, but were not able to control exactly how much exposure each healthcare worker had.

-The study has limitations, but its findings are somewhat in line with what the World Health Organization (WHO) recommend we eat.
+The study has limitations, but its findings are somewhat in line with what the World Health Organization (WHO) recommends that we eat.

 Humans need both micronutrients and macronutrients, most of which can be found in plant-based foods.